ratokeshi/Cloud-Shell-Cloud-ML-Engine-Qwik-Start/tutorial.md

 Copy the timestamp that was generated.

-Run the following command in Cloud Shell, replacing <timestamp> with your timestamp:
+Run the following command in Cloud Shell, replacing <timestamp> with your timestamp but do not press enter until the next step.:
 ```bash
 gcloud ai-platform local predict --model-dir output/export/census/<timestamp>
 ```
+Append the next modifyer into the console and enter.
 ```bash
 --json-instances ../test.json
 ```